asrbd-org/phish-tamplate/README.md

-# Next.js Telegram Data Collection Template
+# Collect Form Data From Next.js Web Application

 **DISCLAIMER: This project is created for EDUCATIONAL PURPOSES ONLY.
 The author does not endorse or encourage any malicious use of this code.
 Use responsibly and ethically.**